Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 13 Pfaffian

-When $d=1$, we have 19 dependent equations and 10 parameters.
-For a generic choice of $N$ and with suitable normalization, we actually compute the degree of the ideal and get the answer $647$, as the mirror symmetry predicts\footnote{This is done by Macaulay2.}.
+When $d=1$, we have nineteen dependent equations in ten variables.
+For a generic choice of $N$, we may suitably normalize the map and compute the degree of the ideal to get the answer $647$, as mirror symmetry predicts\footnote{This is done by Macaulay2 \cite{mac}.}.
 Explicit calculation is available upon request.